-Site security and visitors: Students will learn about site security and what to do when they see people they do not know and who do not wear visitor's badges on the school grounds and especially in the school buildings.
+Site security and visitors: Students will learn about site security, how to identify registered visitors (all visitors are asked to sign in at reception and wear visitor's passes with colour-coded lanyards) and what to do when they see people they do not know and who do not wear visitor's badges on the school grounds and especially in the school buildings.
 They will learn that in these cases they need to immediately inform or ask a member of staff.
 They will also learn that some of the areas of the grounds used by the school (such as the Rose Garden and the Grove) are shared with the Krishnamurti Centre.
 This means that they could encounter Centre guests when visiting these areas.
 Students will learn what to be aware of in these situations.